rozek/blockly-ai-playground/README.md

 ![prompt](./Screenshots/prompt.png)

+> opens a browser "prompt" pop-up dialog, displays the given message and continues as soon as the user has entered a response.
+If cancelled, the block returns an empty string, otherwise it returns the entered string

 ![ValueIsNonEmpty](./Screenshots/ValueIsNonEmpty.png)

+> returns `true` if the given value contains a string that is neither empty nor contains whitespace only - or `false` otherwise

 ![ValueIsNumber](./Screenshots/ValueIsNumber.png)

+> returns `true` if the given value contains a number - or `false` otherwise

 ![ValueIsNumberInRange](./Screenshots/ValueIsNumberInRange.png)

+> returns `true` if the given value contains a number with a value ranging from the given minimum to the given maximum - or `false` otherwise.
+The additional arguments "withMinimum" and "withMaximum" specify wether the given "minimum" and "maximum" values are themselves part of that range or not

 ![ValueIsInteger](./Screenshots/ValueIsInteger.png)

-> returns `true` if the given value contains an integer number- or `false` otherwise
+> returns `true` if the given value contains an integer number - or `false` otherwise

 ![ValueIsIntegerInRange](./Screenshots/ValueIsIntegerInRange.png)